eeemarv/eland/docs/dokku.md

 A CNAME record with wildcard should point to the Dokku app url.

+##Match subdomains and database schemas (groups)

-set a config var for each subdomain to the name of the schema in the database
+Set a config var for each subdomain to the name of the schema in the database
 ```shell
 dokku config:set appname SCHEMA_FLUPKE___AND___SABRINA=flupkesabrina
 ```